goooral/data_visualization_with_python/Core libraries overview.md

+---
-# Core python visualization libraries
+title: Core python visualization libraries
+layout: default
+nav_order: 4
+parent: The case for better data visualization
+---
 This section covers three fundamental libraries for data visualization in Python: Matplotlib, Seaborn, and Plotly.
 Each library has its strengths and ideal use cases.
 Feel free to paste the contents from the codeblocks into a Jupyter notebook and see what happens.